Alumni and supporters privacy notice

 An alumni or supporter profile, summarising the personal information we hold on your record, may be compiled into a report to aid University staff who might want to meet with you or host you at a University event.

 Appending information to your record

 In order to ensure we communicate with you in an informed and appropriate way, we will keep your record up to date where possible with details about your interactions with the University including meetings, events, and communications with us, and appropriate additional information from public sources and referrals, including:

 - Information you have shared through professional social networks such as LinkedIn

 - Information published by your place of work e.g. job title or business contact information

 - News items related to your career, including any honours or awards bestowed on you, and other interests you have or causes you support

-We have set up "Google Alerts" to bring these to our attention, as well as occasionally searching the internet and newspapers for relevant stories about our graduates and supporters.
-These alerts are reviewed by a member of PACE and added to your record if it is relevant to your relationship with us.
+We have set up “Google Alerts” to bring these to our attention, as well as occasionally searching the internet and newspapers for relevant stories about our graduates and supporters.
+These alerts are reviewed by a member of DARO and added to your record if it is relevant to your relationship with the University.